[Updated: 9 May 2017]

 LinkedIn doesn’t need much of an introduction.
-After all, it’s the third-most popular social networking site, with an estimated 255 million monthly visitors.
+After all, it’s the fifth-most popular social networking site, with an estimated 250 million monthly visitors.
 Heck, you may even be one of them.

 But maybe it’s time to consider a re-introduction to LinkedIn.
 Too many LinkedIn users still just use the site as a simple extension of their resumes.
 They list their work and their experience and post their photo and then, when they’re not actively looking for a new job, they leave it alone.